news & Announcements

 Brown Bag Bible Study

-The “Brown Bag” Bible study (bring your own lunch optional) will resume on Wednesday,
+The “Brown Bag” Bible study (bring your own lunch optional) continues on Wednesdays,

-January 21, at noon at the church.
-It will continue to meet Wednesdays at noon through March 11.
+at noon at the church.
 Led by Victoria Young and Mark Cordes, this study, called “Encounters with Jesus,” will examine passages in the four gospels in which people had life-changing encounters with Jesus.
 Each week we will look at one or two people or groups of people to learn more about Jesus and his message, as well as what it means to follow him.
 Topics will include the disciples, the Samaritan woman at the well, the rich young ruler, Zacchaeus, and Nicodemus, among others.
 We invite all who are interested to join in exploring what the gospels have to say about encountering Jesus.

-January 21, at noon at the church.
-It will continue to meet Wednesdays at noon through March 11.
+at noon at the church.
 Led by Victoria Young and Mark Cordes, this study, called “Encounters with Jesus,” will examine passages in the four gospels in which people had life-changing encounters with Jesus.
 Each week we will look at one or two people or groups of people to learn more about Jesus and his message, as well as what it means to follow him.
 Topics will include the disciples, the Samaritan woman at the well, the rich young ruler, Zacchaeus, and Nicodemus, among others.
 We invite all who are interested to join in exploring what the gospels have to say about encountering Jesus.

 New Artwork Gift to Westminster